top of page

 REWILDING

-Inspired by the success of Knepp, and other projects working with grazing ecologies, such as Rewilding Britain's rewilding wild ponies in UK's coastal wetlands, Rewilding Europe's rewilding of horses in nature preserves, and the rewilding project at Wild Ken Hill, we are working with the same ideas, just on a much smaller scale.
-While this requires more human intervention - as with using rotational grazing practices to mimic the natural movements of a wild herd across the land - the basic principles and practices are adaptable and scaleable.
-Here in the US, we also have an advantage to many of these European projects, where they are forced to either breed wild traits and hardiness back into the equines they work with, and/or ship them from other European countries, while we have tens of thousands of wild equines living in captivity, ready to be engaged in US rewilding projects.
+Inspired by the success of Knepp and other projects working with grazing ecologies, such as the rewilding of wild ponies in UK's coastal wetlands, the rewilding of horses in nature preserves, and Wild Ken Hill, we are working with many of the same ideas just on a smaller scale.
+While this requires more intervention, such as using rotational grazing to mimic the natural movements of a wild herd across the land, the basic principles are highly adaptable and scaleable.
+In the US we also have a distinct advantage to European projects in that our wild horses are already adapted to living freely on the land, unlike many equines in Europe that are selectively bred to reintroduce their wild instincts and hardiness.

 GRAZING ECOLOGY